 Handsome Husband wanted so badly to make it to this day.
 He struggled with the knowledge that he wouldn’t make it.
 This is the anniversary that meant as much to him as our wedding anniversary.
 I can say, happily, that he and I share this particular day also.

 This dear man, who lived joyously, would have celebrated 25 years of sobriety today.
 I’ve struggled with writing about this, to be honest, because of anonymity, but my heart says that I want you to truly know this man who was my husband, and the impact that his sobriety and recovery had on him, helping him live his life in a way that honored the gifts given to him through his sobriety.

 I was so proud, I am so proud, of how he changed his life.
-Our lives together started out with him already sober, with both of us sober, but he stayed engaged and built the years of sobriety, and made a difference in the lives of so many because of it.
-He spoke at many meetings, and there were un-counted numbers of evenings when he was hours on the phone, talking AA with those who sought his experience, strength and hope.
+Our lives together started out with him already sober, with both of us sober, and he stayed engaged and built years of sobriety, and made a difference in the lives of so many because of it.
+He spoke at many meetings, and there were un-counted numbers of evenings when he was hours on the phone, talking the program with those who sought his experience, strength and hope.
 What he’d been given, he passed on, with all the love in his heart.